Written by Hazel Secco, CFP®, CDFA®

 #4: Health Savings Accounts (HSA) and Flexible Spending Accounts (FSA)

-Disney offers tax-advantaged health accounts that can help cover everyday medical expenses and, when used thoughtfully, can also support your long-term financial plan.
+Disney offers tax-advantaged health accounts that can help cover everyday medical expenses.
+It can also support your long-term financial plan, when used thoughtfully.

 If you’re enrolled in a high-deductible health plan, you’re eligible to contribute to a Health Savings Account (HSA).
-HSAs are especially valuable because:
+HSAs are especially valuable because of these reasons.

 Disney also offers a Flexible Spending Account (FSA), which allows you to pay for healthcare expenses with pre-tax dollars.
 But unlike an HSA, an FSA is designed for short-term use.